HorizenOfficial/horizen-academy-v2/docs/defi/DeFi-scams.md

 Always look at the cryptocurrency used and don’t accept an offer if this one doesn’t fill your needs.

-## Counterfeits NFTs
+## Counterfeit NFTs
 Some scammers steal other NFT artists' creations.
-When you will want to sell the NFT, the price may drop a lot if it’s noticed
+When you want to sell the NFT, the price may drop a lot if it’s noticed

 **How to avoid plagiarized NFTs?**